danny-englander/vs-code-settings/README.md

 # Visual Studio Code Custom Settings

-The custom VS Coder settings herein focus on a development workflow geared toward PHP, Drupal, Twig, Sass (SCSS), Liquid, and Javascript.
+The custom VS Code settings herein focus on a development workflow geared toward PHP, Drupal, Twig, Sass (SCSS), Liquid, and Javascript.
 You can get up and running with these custom settings by leveraging the [VS Code *Settings Sync* extension](https://github.com/shanalikhan/code-settings-sync).

 ## Highlights
 * PHP code sniffer